 The Company's Internal Audit Department conducts an annual risk assessment on the Company's executive compensation program and presents its findings to the MOCC and the Audit Committee.
-The risk assessment identifies, among other things, certain potential risks in the Company's short- and long-term incentive plans and the Company's severance and change of control arrangements, and various factors that serve to mitigate those risks.
-Such mitigating factors include those set forth above, as well as the annual plan design and benchmarking review by the independent compensation consultant and the MOCC, the MOCC's review and approval of incentive awards, the Company's internal controls, and the use of "double-triggers" in severance and change of control arrangements.
-At its September 2018 meeting, the MOCC reviewed and discussed the risk assessment and determined that the Company's executive compensation program is not likely to have a material adverse impact on the Company, and recommended that the Audit Committee make the same determination as well.
-As a result, the MOCC did not make any changes to the Company's executive compensation program.
+The risk assessment identifies, among other things, certain potential risks in the Company's short-term and long-term incentive plans and the Company's severance and change of control arrangements, and various factors that serve to mitigate those risks.
+Such mitigating factors include those set forth above, as well as the annual plan design and benchmarking review by the independent compensation consultant and the MOCC, the MOCC's review and approval of incentive awards, the Company's internal controls, and the use of "double-triggers" in cash severance and change of control arrangements.
+At its September 2023 meeting, the MOCC reviewed and discussed the risk assessment and determined that the Company's executive compensation program is not likely to have a material adverse impact on the Company, and it recommended that the Audit Committee make the same determination as well.
+As a result, the MOCC did not make any material changes to the structure of the Company's executive compensation program.